 What happens in the event of bad weather?

 We anticipate the traditional English summer, so, in the event of rain, shows will go ahead.
-Should the weather be considered high risk, (e.g. very high winds; storms; very heavy and continuous rain or hail) then the show will be initially held (if the weather shows signs of improving), postponed (if possible to reschedule) or cancelled, depending on the conditions.
+Should the weather be considered high risk, (e.g. very high winds; storms; very heavy and continuous rain or hail) then the show will be initially held (if the weather shows signs of improving), or moved indoors to our main theatre space.
 This decision will be made jointly by the Duty Manager at The Place Bedford, and the artistic company presenting the show.

 Can I bring an umbrella?

 Please do not bring an umbrella as this could obscure the view for other audience members.
 We do recommend bringing a hat on especially sunny days.